Issawiya: Ottoman era

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine described El Aisawiyeh as a "small village on the eastern slope of the chain of Olivet, with a spring to the south and a few olives round it."
 Another source states the locals grew vegetables, which were sold in Jerusalem.

 In 1896 the population was estimated to be about 210 persons.

 British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, 'Isawiyeh had a population of 333, all Muslims, increasing in the 1931 census to a population of 558; 7 Christians and the rest Muslim, occupying 117 houses.

-In the 1945 statistics the population of Isawiya was 730; 720 Muslims and 10 Christians, who owned 10,108 dunams of land while 235 dunams had Jewish owners, according to an official land and population survey.
+In the 1945 statistics the population of Issawiya was 730; 720 Muslims and 10 Christians, who owned 10,108 dunams of land while 235 dunams had Jewish owners, according to an official land and population survey.
 3,291 dunams were used for cereals, while 47 dunams were built-up (urban) land.